-Keep Listening, Keep Talking is a new partnership initiative by Dance HE, Independent Dance (ID), Centre for Dance Research (C-DaRE) at Coventry University and Centre for Performance Philosophy at the University of Surrey, for artists/teachers working in the academic sector.
+Keep Listening, Keep Talking (2020-1) is a partnership initiative by Independent Dance, Dance HE, Centre for Dance Research (C-DaRE) at Coventry University and Centre for Performance Philosophy at the University of Surrey.

-Stemming from an HE Round Table led by ID and Dr Adesola Akinleye in 2020, Keep Listening, Keep Talking will take the form of three peer conversations, held online in January, July and March 2021.
-Each conversation will start with a short provocation by a guest speaker with lived experience of racism in HE contexts and each provocation will relate to specific teaching, learning and research issues.
+Stemming from an HE Round Table led by ID and Dr Adesola Akinleye in 2020, Keep Listening, Keep Talking takes the form of three conversations among artists working in the academic sphere.
+Each conversation starts with a short provocation by a guest speaker with lived experience of racism in HE contexts and each provocation relates to specific teaching, learning and research issues.

-This second talk in the series will be hosted by Sarah Whatley (C-DaRE) and Sara Reed (independent dance researcher, writer and academic) with guest speaker Matthew Gough (dance artist, dramaturg, and senior lecturer at University of South Wales).
+The second talk in the series was hosted by Sarah Whatley (C-DaRE) and Sara Reed (independent dance researcher, writer and academic) with guest speaker Matthew Gough (dance artist, dramaturg, and senior lecturer at University of South Wales).

-Matthew will start this discursive session with a provocation around ‘equitable negotiations for cultural change’, asking:
+Matthew Gough’s session focused on ‘equitable negotiations for cultural change’, asking:

 What does it mean to ‘live your values’ in Higher Education?